hungthezorba/credit-score-bank/backend/README.md

 **For Development**

-1. Run `docker-compose -f docker-compose.dev.yml` to start development environment for all services -> Enable GraphQL playground at port 4000
+1. Run `docker-compose -f docker-compose.dev.yml up` to start development environment for all services -> Enable GraphQL playground at port 4000

 2. Run `docker-compose down` to close all containers composed in a single network after finishing development stage